MaRi0ooo/cplusplus-labs/Sorting Algorithms/Bubble Sort/README.md

 > - 1.1 Arrange all the elements of the array in descending order.
 >
 > - 1.2 Arrange elements with negative values ​​in ascending order and positive ones in descending order.
->
-> - 1.3 Arrange the first 10 elements of the array in descending order.
-The other 10 in ascending order.

 #### <p align=center> Display the initial (not sorted array) and sorted. </p>